By Dale Roberts on June 4, 2021 Estimated reading time: 9 minutes

 Making sense of the markets this week: June 7, 2021

-Dale Roberts on June 4, 2021 Estimated Reading Time: 9 minutes
+By Dale Roberts on June 4, 2021 Estimated reading time: 9 minutes

 Full-time office spaces are over—but what does that mean for REIT investors?
 Canadians are divided on the promise of a new retirement income product; the TSX Composite tops 20,000 for the first time; and we look at how rising yields might affect your portfolio.